jaysondasher/TaskVault/README.md

 [![Swift Version][swift-image]][swift-url]
 ![iOS version][ios-image]

 # TaskVault
 <br />
 <p>
-    TaskVault is a task management app that uses Firebase for user authentication and persistent storage.
+    TaskVault is a task management app that uses Firebase for user authentication and persistent storage, with a sleek and modern UI built using SwiftUI.
 </p>
 <br />
 <p align="center">